 You can find out more about the conference programme here.

 We’re proud of our enduring commitment to the HIV community, whether it be through our 30+ year Positive Action Programme or through our digital campaigns, collaborating as partners, advocates, and champions to address the issues that matter most.
-At AIDS 2024, we’ll be using our platform to amplify the voices of the HIV community, ensuring that their voices are heard, shining a spotlight on the communities that are disproportionately impacted by HIV.
-We’re excited to be facilitating several events throughout the week of the conference:

-• HIV Science as Art: In collaboration with Münchner Aidshilfe, the first regional AIDS aid organisation in Germany. we’re proud to sponsor HIV Science as Art. a groundbreaking exhibition merging the talents of 12 artists living with HIV with 12 scientists from across the globe.
+Organised by Münchner Aidshilfe, the first regional AIDS aid organisation in Germany.
+We’re proud to be the exclusive supporters of HIV Science as Art, a groundbreaking exhibition merging the talents of 12 artists living with HIV with 12 scientists across the globe.
 Together, they produce 12 original artworks, spotlighting both the advancements in HIV science and the human dimension of living with the virus.
 The artwork will be displayed in The Brainlab Tower from 22 July.
 The artwork will be auctioned, and the money raised will go to fund projects supporting the HIV community in Eastern Europe.

 Save the date and mark your calendars for AIDS 2024 in Munich, where innovation, collaboration, and progress converge for the benefit of all those living with and impacted by HIV.